WasmEdge/docs/docs/wasmedge/features.md

 ## Easy extensible

-It is easy to build customized WasmEdge runtimes with native host functions in C, Go, and Rust.
+It is easy to build customized WasmEdge runtime with native host functions in C, Go, and Rust.

 Or you could build your own plugins for WasmEdge in C++, C, or Rust (WIP).

 ## Easy to Embed into a Host Application

 Embedded runtime is the classical use case for WasmEdge.
-You could embed WasmEdge functions in C, Go, Rust, Node.js Java (WIP), and Python (WIP) host applications.
+You could embed WasmEdge functions in C, Go, Rust, Node.js, Java (WIP), and Python (WIP) host applications.